eSolutionsTech/kubelake-bdw-2024/docs/exercises/2-Processing/workshop.md

 ### 3.1 Event Frequency and Stock Movement Analysis:

 Count the frequency of each event type and analyze how frequently different events occur and their average impact on stock price.
-You could further analyze whether a higher frequency of social events leads to more sustained stock price changes.

 Hint:
 You can group by event_type then count event_types as frequency and average of the impact_factor as average impact factor